 Amount and type of food

 As mentioned earlier, fatty food takes time to digest.
-High fiber food digest in less than 24 hours.
+Food are digested in less than 24 hours in case you are seeking help how long does it take to digest food that is rich in fiber.
 And, sugar candies, pastries, ice cream take lesser time compared to all other food items.
 The amount of food intake also decides your digestion time.
 If you have large portions, it will take a longer time to digest.
 So, we recommend that instead of three large meals, you can divide your meals into four to five meals for easier digestion.

 In a 1980s study, it was discovered that transit time for women is 47 hours.
 Whereas for men, it is 33 hours.

+Time duration of how long does it take to digest food not only depends on food type.
 Digestion can slow down due to digestive problems.
-So, if you have any digestive issue, then your is have slower digestion time.
+So, if you have any digestive issues, then your is have a slower digestion time.
 Digestive issues include acid reflux, irritable bowel syndrome, diverticulitis, and Crohn’s disease.

 Hence, several factors lead to different digestion times.
-Therefore, you must consider all the above factors before analyzing your digestion time.
+Therefore, you must consider all the above factors before analysing your digestion time.

 How to improve digestion?